hamburger

 • Building construction is permitted on the landward side of the hazardous line.
 Activities such as desalination plants are also allowed.

-• Areas that do not fall within CRZ-I or CRZ-II and are relatively undisturbed form CRZ-III
+• Areas that do not fall within CRZ I or CRZ II and are relatively undisturbed form CRZ III

-• Between 0-200 metres from the High Tide Line, no construction is permitted.
+• Between 0-200 meter’s from the High Tide Line, no construction is permitted.
 Certain activities relating to the Department of Atomic Energy projects, agriculture, forestry and certain public facilities are allowed in this zone.

 • Between 200-500 metres from the High Tide Line, for those who have permission under the 0-200 metres zone, construction of houses for regional communities and tourism is permissible.

-• The aquatic region from the LTL to the territorial limits is considered CRZ-IV and includes the tidal water-influenced area.
+• The aquatic region from the LTL to the territorial limits is considered CRZ IV and includes the tidal water-influenced area.

 • Fishing by local communities is permitted.